-Have you seen the “no antibiotics” statement on our Organic Valley product packages and wondered if it’s true?
-The short answer is “yes!”
-But there are some things we want you to know.
+Have you seen the 'no antibiotics' statement on our Organic Valley product packages and wondered if it’s true?
+The short answer is 'yes!'
 Read on for more!

 That’s a pretty simple rule on the surface, and if that’s all you feel you need to know, then awesome!